 Let’s Dive Deeper into Your Choices for Ring Prong Repair

-In Ring Disasters, Part 3 – Ring Prong Re-Tipping Pro’s and Cons, your Santa Barbara Jeweler explained what re-tipping is, how it’s done and why if it took ten years to break that prong, the re-tip won’t last another ten years.
+In Ring Disasters, Part 3 – Ring Prong Re-Tipping Pro’s and Cons, I explained what re-tipping is, how it’s done and why if it took ten years to break that prong, the re-tip won’t last another ten years.

-Sharon’s ring, pictured to the left, had two barely intact prongs holding her diamond.
+Sharon’s ring, pictured to the above, had two barely intact prongs holding her diamond.
 Miraculously Sharon found her diamond when it fell out.
 It was on the floor mat of her car.
-This was a jewelry repair I was happy to do.
+This was a miracle.

 Is Re-Tipping the Only Way to Repair a Broken Prong?